JasonSMacias/Project-1/README.md

-# Project-1 - A full stack web application with a Java back-end
+# Project-1 - Full stack web application with a Java back-end
 ## An expense reimbursement system
 -----------
 ### Technologies to be implemented in final project